Back to Top

 Protégé Spotlight Recital: Jonah Ellsworth, Cello

 Born and raised in Cambridge, Massachusetts, our 2026 Protégé Cellist Jonah Ellsworth is already making his mark on the world of chamber music.
-A recent graduate of both New England Conservatory and the Yale School of Music, he has already won critical acclaim for both his solo performances with orchestras across the nation.
+A recent graduate of New England Conservatory and the Yale School of Music, he has won critical acclaim for both his solo performances and those with orchestras across the nation.
 He is a member of the renowned Boston Trio, the Boston Symphony, and Germany’s Leipzig Gewandhaus.
-Welcome Jonah as he makes his CMNW debut performing some of his favorite works by Brahms, Eugene Ysaÿe, and Paul Hindemith—and meet him after his recital!
+Welcome Jonah as he makes his CMNW debut performing some of his favorite works by Brahms, Eugène Ysaÿe, and Paul Hindemith—and meet him after his recital!

 PSU, College of the Arts, Lincoln Recital Hall